sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 containment queries.

-To run `index`, provide it with multiple sketches in sig, zip, or fromfile format, and specify the desired output directory; we suggest using the `.rocksdb` extension for RocksDB databases, e.g. `-o gtdb-rs214-k31.rocksdb`.
+To run `index`, provide it with multiple sketches in sig, zip, or pathlist format, and specify the desired output directory; we suggest using the `.rocksdb` extension for RocksDB databases, e.g. `-o gtdb-rs214-k31.rocksdb`.